 Youth Becoming Leaders is run by Asbury University faculty and students from the Christian Studies and Philosophy department in partnership with Asbury Theological Seminary faculty, Youth for Christ staff, local ministry leaders, and a host of expert guests.

-Our 2022 Academic Speakers will be announced in Spring 2022.
-Below are the speakers from 2021.
+The 2023 Academic Speakers will be announced in Spring 2023.
+Below are the 2022 Academic Speakers.

 Jenna Brock is the Assistant Director for YBL.
-She graduated Asbury Seminary with a Masters of Divinity degree andhas worked with youth, youth pastors, and churches for 16 years.
+She graduated from Asbury Seminary with a Master of Divinity degree and has worked with youth, youth pastors, and churches for 16 years.
 Jenna is an active member of the community serving in her church and on the board of Leadership Jessamine.
-Jenna and her husband Roger have been married for 7 years and have two boys.
+Jenna and her husband Roger have two boys.
 They all love to be outside as much as possible.